-Information received from Europol concerning successful police actions include: Operation Green-Heart (Austria, June 2018) led to a seizures of an envelope sent from China and addressed to an Austrian recipient, with 3000 holograms for €20 banknote series B; peration Tulipa (January 2019, Netherlands) led to the dismantlement of an illegal print shop and the seizure of sheets containing emulations of series €50 banknotes and special paper imported from China used by the perpetrators to produce such counterfeit euro notes; Operation Deep Money (2019, Portugal) led to a seizure of sheets imported from China containing emulations of series A €50 banknotes used by the perpetrators to produce counterfeit euro notes.
+Information received from Europol concerning successful police actions include: Operation Chimera (Germany, July 2021):On 08 April 2021, during a random check performed by German Customs, a postal shipment with 1.032 holograms were seized which could have been used for the production of counterfeit money with a total value of at least 38.800 euro.
+According to the findings of NAC Germany, the seized holograms are similar to the holograms used for the production of counterfeit euro banknotes of several different indicatives.
+The source of two such indicatives was identified by the German authorities, in a recent operation, Operation Chimera.
+On 14 July 2021, a digital print shop has been dismantled with a high amount of holograms found.; operation Tulipa (January 2019, Netherlands) led to the dismantlement of an illegal print shop and the seizure of of sheets containing emulations of series €50 banknotes and special paper imported from China used by the perpetrators to produce such counterfeit euro notes; Operation Deep Money (2019, Portugal) led to a seizure of sheets imported from China containing emulations of series A €50 banknotes used by the perperators to produce counterfeit euro notes.